 – topics to be carried forward to the next study period, as identified in the Study Group Chairmen Reports to the Radiocommunication Assembly;

-– delete any Question that a Study Group Chairman, at two consecutive Assemblies, reports as having received no study contributions, unless a Member State, Sector Member or Associate reports that it is undertaking studies on that Question and will contribute the results of those studies prior to the next Assembly, or unless a newer version of the Question is approved;
+c) delete any Question that has not elicited any contribution during two consecutive study periods, unless a Member State, Sector Member or Associate2 reports that it is undertaking studies on that Question and will contribute the results of those studies prior to the next Assembly, or unless a newer version of the Question is approved;

-– decide, in the light of the approved programme of work, on the need to maintain, terminate or establish Study Groups (see Resolution ITU-R 4), and allocate to each of them the Questions to be studied;
+d) decide, in the light of the approved programme of work, on the need to maintain, terminate or establish Study Groups (see Resolution ITU-R 4) and, where appropriate, other groups, and allocate to each of them the Questions to be studied;

+e) appoint Study Group Chairmen and Vice-Chairmen, based on the provisions of Resolution 208 (Dubai, 2018) of the Plenipotentiary Conference and taking into account the proposals of the meeting of Heads of Delegation (see § А1.2.1.2 below).
+A Study Group Chairman or Vice-Chairman, on accepting this role, is expected to have the necessary support of the Member State or Sector Member to fulfil this commitment throughout the period to the next RA.
+Study Group Chairmen should participate in the Radiocommunication Assembly to represent the study groups;

-– give special attention to problems of particular interest to developing countries by grouping Questions of interest to the developing countries as far as possible, in order to facilitate their participation in the study of those Questions;
+f) give special attention to problems of particular interest to developing countries by grouping Questions of interest to the developing countries as far as possible, in order to facilitate their participation in the study of those Questions;

-– review and approve revised or new ITU-R Resolutions;
+g) review and approve revised or new ITU-R Resolutions;

-– consider and approve draft Recommendations proposed by the Study Groups and the membership, and any other documents within its scope, or make arrangements for the delegation of the consideration and approval of draft Recommendations and other documents to the Study Groups, as set out elsewhere in this Resolution or in other ITU-R Resolutions, as appropriate;
+h) consider and approve draft Recommendations proposed by the Study Groups and the membership, and any other documents within its scope, or make arrangements for the delegation of the consideration and approval of draft Recommendations and other documents to the Study Groups, as set out elsewhere in this Resolution or in other ITU-R Resolutions, as appropriate;

-– take note of the Recommendations approved since the last Radiocommunication Assembly, paying special attention to the Recommendations incorporated by reference within the Radio Regulations;
+i) take note of the Recommendations approved since the last Radiocommunication Assembly, paying special attention to the Recommendations incorporated by reference within the Radio Regulations in accordance with Resolutions 27 and 28 of the World Radiocommunication Conference;

-– communicate to the subsequent World Radiocommunication Conference (WRC) a list of the ITU-R Recommendations containing text incorporated by reference in the Radio Regulations which have been revised and approved during the previous study period.
+j) communicate to the next World Radiocommunication Conference a list of the ITU-R Recommendations containing text incorporated by reference in the Radio Regulations which have been revised and approved during the previous study period.

 A1.2.1.2 Heads of Delegations shall: